sdvelev/Event-Planning-and-Collaboration-Tool/README.md

 # EventCrafter 🕐✈️
 ## Introduction

 **EventCrafter** is project developed for the **Web Development with Java** course at FMI.
 It is a web-based platform that simplifies the event planning process by allowing users to collaborate with others, manage tasks, and track progress.
-It is developed with **Spring Boot** v3.1.0 for the backend, and **Angular** for the frontend.
+It is developed with **Spring Boot** v3.1.0 for the backend, and **Angular** v16.1.0 with **Node.js** version 18.16.0 for the frontend.
 Insummary, the software allows event creation and managment by allocating tasks, planning budgets, etc.

 ### You can find link for the frontend part of the project [here](https://github.com/Iliyan31/Event-Planning-and-Collaboration-Tool-frontend)
 ## Functionalities ⚙️